-In the template development of AnQi CMS, defining and assigning variables flexibly is the key to dynamic display of website content and personalized layout.By cleverly using variables, we can temporarily adjust the presentation of content, making the template not only capable of carrying basic data display but also able to present a rich variety of display logic based on specific conditions.This article will delve into how to define and assign variables in AnQiCMS templates, as well as their actual application in controlling the display logic of content.
+In Anqi CMS template development, flexibly defining and assigning variables is the key to dynamic display of website content and personalized layout.By skillfully using variables, we can temporarily adjust the way content is presented, making the template not only able to carry basic data display but also able to present a rich and colorful display logic according to specific conditions.This article will deeply explore how to define and assign variables in AnQiCMS templates, as well as their actual application in controlling the logic of content display.

-Understanding the scope of variables is crucial: some variables are available throughout the template rendering cycle, while others are limited to specific code blocks.It is this scope difference that gives variables great flexibility in controlling display logic.
+Understanding the scope of variables is crucial: some variables are available throughout the template rendering cycle, while others are limited to specific code blocks.This scope difference gives variables great flexibility in controlling display logic.

 Two ways to define variables: With and Set

-In AnQiCMS templates, we mainly have two ways to define and assign variables, each with its own focus and suitable for different scenarios.
+In AnQiCMS templates, we mainly have two ways to define and assign variables, each with its focus, suitable for different scenarios.

 Basic usage: